-Adolphous Raymond, Sr. was indicted for burglary and possession of a firearm by a convicted felon.
+Adolphous Raymond, Sr., was indicted for burglary and possession of a firearm by a convicted felon.
 Following a jury trial, Raymond was found guilty of burglary.
 The trial was bifurcated and Raymond was found not guilty of the firearm charge.
 Raymond was sentenced to confinement for 20 years.
 Following the denial of his motion for new trial, he appeals, contending that trial counsel was ineffective, and that the trial court erroneously considered evidence of two prior convictions in imposing a recidivist sentence.
 Following our review, and discerning no reversible error, we affirm.

 Viewed in the light most favorable to the jury’s verdict, the evidence shows that one of the victims came home and saw Raymond and his son, whom she did not know, coming out of the back door.
 Raymond was holding two liquor bottles and a bag of boiled peanuts that the victim recognized as items from her home.
 Raymond said that he had permission from “Jerry” to “get some stuff out of the house for helping him work.”
 The victim testified that it was customary for the landlord to inform her of any scheduled work at the house, and she had not been notified to expect anyone.
 She told Raymond to give the items to her, he complied, and the two men left in a car.
 When the victim entered her home, she observed that her bedroom had been rummaged through, and her gun was missing.

 A second victim who also lived in the house testified that a X-Box game system, two X-Box controllers, and a cup of loose change were missing from his bedroom.
-The first victim identified Raymond from a six-photo lineup as the man she saw leaving her home.
-Police later searched Raymond's home and retrieved some of the missing property, including the X-Box and controllers.
+The first victim identified Raymond from *550 a six-photo lineup as the man she saw leaving her home.
+Police later searched Raymond’s home and retrieved some of the missing property, including the X-Box and controllers.
 The gun was not recovered.

 Raymond’s son testified that the men went to the house to do yard work and move furniture, and that “Mr. Franklin” told his father he could have the liquor and boiled peanuts.
 The son testified that he stole the X-Box and controllers without his father’s knowledge.
 The owner of the house, who was renting it to the victims, testified that he never gave Raymond permission go into the house on the day of the burglary.

-1. Raymond contends that trial counsel was ineffective for failing to object to improper comments made during the State's opening statement, eliciting damaging an inadmissible testimony from a witness, and failing to object to the trial court's consideration of two prior convictions during sentencing.
+1. Raymond contends that trial counsel was ineffective for failing to object to improper comments made during the State’s opening statement, eliciting damaging and inadmissible testimony from a witness, and failing to object to the trial court’s consideration of two prior convictions during sentencing.

-The burden of establishing the ineffective assistance of trial counsel is a heavy one that requires an appellant to establish both that counsel's performance fell below an objective standard of reasonableness, and that, but for counsel's deficient performance, there is a reasonable probability that the outcome of the trial would have been different.
-Regarding this second prong, it is not enough for the defendant to show that the errors had some conceivable effect on the outcome of the proceedings[;] he must establish a reasonable probability that but for the error, his trial would have ended differently.
+The burden of establishing the ineffective assistance of trial counsel is a heavy one that requires an appellant to establish both that counsel’s performance fell below an objective standard of reasonableness, and that, but for counsel’s deficient performance, there is a reasonable probability that the outcome of the trial would have been different.
+Regarding this second prong, it is not enough for the defendant to show that the errors had some conceivable effect on the outcome of the proceedings!;] he must establish a reasonable probability that but for the error, his trial would have ended differently.
 A failure to make a sufficient showing on either of these prongs will be fatal to a claim of ineffective assistance.

-(a) Raymond contends that trial counsel was ineffective for failing to object to the State's comment during its opening that "the defendant's story or explanation, I think *601 you're going to find is implausible.
-It's just ludicrous.
-It's crazy."
+(a) Raymond contends that trial counsel was ineffective for failing to object to the State’s comment during its opening that “the defendant’s story or explanation, I think you’re going to find is implausible.
+It’s just ludicrous.
+It’s crazy.”

 (b) Raymond next contends that trial counsel was ineffective for eliciting damaging and inadmissible testimony from the lead detective in the case.
 The testimony in question occurred when trial counsel was cross-examining the detective and inquired: “What conversation did you have with Mr. Raymond on the 22?”